 Goldfields Mining Centre

-The Kawarau Gorge was first settled some 100 years ago, by gold seekers, and there still is some gold to be found.
+The Kawarau gorge was first settled some 100 years ago, by gold seekers, and there still is some gold waiting to be found.

-You can try gold spanning and learn about the hard life of gold miners at the Goldfields Mining Centre just off the main road.
-And more than that, they have preserved an authentic gold mining village.
-A nice spot for a short stop on the long drive!
+At the Goldfields Mining Centre just off the main road you can try gold spanning and learn about the hard life of gold miners.
+And even better, they have preserved an authentic gold mining village.
+A nice spot for a stop on the long drive!

-Almost next to the Gold Mining Centre is an old bridge that runs over the Kawarau River, the Kawarau Gorge Suspension Bridge.
+Almost next to the Gold Mining Centre is an old bridge that they built long ago to get across the river, the Kawarau Gorge suspension bridge.

 Kawarau Gorge Suspension Bridge

-The 43 m high bridge was built in the 1880s to provide access to goldfields and in 1960s it was replaced by a new concrete bridge on State Highway 6.
+The 43 m high Kawarau Gorge suspension bridge was built in the 1880s for better access to the nearby goldfields.
+Then, in the 1960s it was replaced by a new concrete bridge.

-Today the old bridge is used by hikers and mountain bikers to cross the river and also for something else – for bungy jumping.
+Today only hikers and mountain bikers use the old bridge to cross the river – and bungy jumpers.